Case Study · Food & Nutrition · AI

 🏆 Wins

-• Reminders to add frequently-used items to the grocery list was a standout favorite feature — users described it as feeling helpful rather than intrusive.
+• Reminders to add frequently used items to the grocery list were a standout favorite feature — users described them as helpful rather than intrusive.

 Next case study